Test Site Locations

-For information on how to host the CMSRN exam, please see “How do I create a Special Test Site?” below.
+For information on how to host a certification exam as a special site, please see “How do I create a Special Test Site?” below.
 The FAQ below contains helpful information about creating a temporary Special Test Site.

-Special Test Sites are temporary exam sites that allow an organization to host the CMSRN exam on one of the national certification test dates.
+Special Test Sites are temporary exam sites that allow an organization to host the a Medical-Surgical, Radiologic, Plastic Surgical/CANS, Urologic or Dermatology exam on one of the national certification test dates.

 Special Test Sites are created by submitting a Special Test Site Application.
-Applications may be submitted online, or by mail.
-Online applications that are completed by the submission deadline are guaranteed approval.
-However, paper applications sent by mail will be processed in the order that they are received and are only guaranteed approval if they are received complete and by the deadline.
+Applications may be submitted via fax, email or by mail.
+Applications will be processed in the order that they are received and are only guaranteed approval if they are received complete and by the deadline.

 Special Test Site applications may only be submitted by the person who will serve as the Special Test Site Contact for the exam.
 This individual will provide the information required in the application, and will serve as a liaison between C-NET and the exam site.
 The basic duties of a Special Test Site Contact are:

 • May I be both a Special Test Site Contact as well as an exam candidate at the same Special Test Site?